dellsystem/wikinotes/templates/help/formatting.md

 ### Policy on outside images

 If you find an image that you want to incorporate into a page, please first make sure that you have permission to use it, and check for license compatibility.
-(You can find out more about copyright issues on Wikinotes [here](/help/copyright).)
+(You can find out more about copyright issues on WikiNotes [here](/help/copyright).)
 We don't recommend hotlinking - we will eventually have an image uploading feature, but until that has been created we suggest reuploading the image somewhere such as www.imgur.com or your cs.mcgill.ca website if you have one.

 ## Inline code